Mediation is a voluntary process that offers a safe place for people with disagreements to work together to reach resolution.

 Thanks to subsidies, donors and other funding sources we strive to make mediation affordable to everyone.
 We invite you to look at your finances and determine which cost is the best fit for you.

-Pre-trial mediation (also called a settlement conference) is required as part of a legal process and includes parties’ attorneys.
+Settlement Conference Mediation (also called pre-trial mediation) is required as part of a legal process and includes parties’ attorneys.

 Thanks to subsidies, donors and other funding sources we strive to make mediation affordable to everyone.
 We invite you to look at your finances and determine which cost is the best fit for you.